opulencephp/Opulence/application/rdev/models/orm/README.md

 1. Transactions across multiple repositories can be rolled back, giving you "all or nothing" functionality
 2. Changes made to entities retrieved by repositories are automatically checked for changes and, if any are found, scheduled for updating when the unit of work is committed
 3. Database writes are queued and executed all at once when the unit of work is committed, giving you better performance than executing writes throughout the lifetime of the application
+4. Querying for the same object will always give you the same, single instance of that object

 ## Table of Contents
 1. [Unit of Work Change Tracking](#unit-of-work-change-tracking)